-Students must claim their tuition, education, and textbook amounts on their return and apply the amount that is required to reduce their own federal tax payable to zero, before they can calculate and transfer an unused amount to an eligible individual, even if someone else paid their fees.
+Students must claim their tuition, amounts on their return and apply the amount that is required to reduce their own federal tax payable to zero, before they can calculate and transfer an unused amount to an eligible individual, even if someone else paid their fees.
 However, the student may be able to transfer part or all of these amounts to his or her spouse or common-law partner or to their spouse or common-law partner’s parent or grandparent.

-Students can carry forward indefinitely and claim in a future year the part of their tuition, education, and textbook amounts they cannot use (and do not transfer) for the year.
+Students can carry forward indefinitely and claim in a future year the part of their tuition, amounts they cannot use (and do not transfer) for the year.
 However, if they carry forward an amount, they will not be able to transfer it to anyone.
 They have to claim their carry-forward amount in the first year that they have to pay federal tax.

 Students with Income